IllumiNations: Reflections of Earth: Torches

 19 Torches surrounded World Showcase Lagoon, each representing a century completed of the last two millennia.
 The 20th torch, representing the 20th century and called the Unity Torch, was revealed when the Globe opens in the third act of IllumiNations: Reflections of Earth.
 The Unity Torch represented the world coming together to celebrate the gift of life and the Earth as a whole.
 The torches also symbolized the significance of fire to humanity as an element that unites cultures over time, as well as its significance to the Earth, as was alluded to in the show's prologue.

 After the closure of IllumiNations: Reflections of Earth in 2019, all 19 torches remained in place on the shores of the lagoon.
-Both Epcot Forever (the show's direct successor) and Harmonious (its long-term successor) use the remaining torches.
+All of its successors (Epcot Forever, Harmonious, and Luminous the Symphony of Us) used the remaining torches.
 Notably, the torches were lit during the "Celebration" section of Epcot Forever, where selected music from the Walt Disney World Millennium Celebration is played.

 Control booth

 The control booth was located above the Mexico Pavilion.
-It housed emergency stop controls, communications to each barge using wireless ethernet, and headset communication to the Globe barge driver.
+It housed emergency stop controls, communications to each barge using wireless Ethernet, and headset communication to the Globe barge driver.
 All barges were wired with multi-core cables, and most functions within these cables had a redundant wireless backup.
 Show audio and announcements also originated from the booth.

 The show used more than 65 computers in 40 separate locations, hundreds of lighting fixtures, four fountain barges, the inferno barge, the Earth Globe barge, multiple fireworks barges, and lasers.